diyasen2021/Upwork_DataAnalytics_Portfolio/rshiny/Readme.md

 Just wrap it in a Shiny reactive and display the results.

 ## Deploying a Shiny App with Docker on an EC2 Instance
-This guide provides step-by-step instructions for deploying a Shiny app using Docker on an EC2 instance.
+Today’s Example: Building a Small Shiny App from Scratch.
+To make all of this real, let’s build a tiny but powerful Shiny app today.

 ## 1. The Shiny App
-The Shiny app is designed to take a CSV file as input and generate multiple regression analyses.
-It provides an interactive interface for visualizing results and exploring data relationships.
+The example Shiny app here takes a CSV file as input and generates multiple regression analyses.
+It provides an interactive interface for:
+- uploading datasets
+- selecting dependent & independent variables
+- visualizing correlations
+- running linear regressions
+- exploring fitted values & diagnostic plot

 ## 2. Prerequisites
 - An AWS EC2 instance (Ubuntu 20.04 or later recommended).